t-ivanov/BigDataReading/README.md

 Big Data Reading Materials
 ==============

-List of papers, reports and links of materials on Big Data and related topics.
+List of papers, reports and links to materials on Big Data and related topics.

 ## <a name='TOC'>Table of Contents</a>